 Before the negotiation begins, it helps to have a number already in mind.
 Do some research and figure out what invoice price is for each car.
 When you buy a fleet, you should be saving about 10 percent under invoice on each car.
 To save time, just give that number to the dealer from the start.

 Direct lending is when you work with a loan provider one-on-one, whether that lender is a bank, credit union, or another type of financing company.
 By using this kind of credit, you can compare rates as you shop around for a loan.

-Another way to get a vehicle fleet loan is through dealership financing.
+Another way to get fleet vehicle financing is through dealership financing.
 Here, you and the dealer hammer out the loan agreement.
 The dealer then might sell the loan to a bank, credit union, or finance company.

-There are two possible benefits of using dealership financing.
+There are two possible benefits of financing a fleet of vehicles.
 First, it’s convenient.
 Then, the dealership may offer you a special rate that’s lower than what you would have been able to get by dealing with the lender directly.

 Shop around.
 When deciding between these two financing options, it helps to know the rates.
 You should also consider if it is better to take advantage of cash rebates rather than a lower interest rate, as sometimes the dealership will make you choose between the two.

-Even if you’re sure you’ll use dealership financing, it helps to show up with another financing option in hand, as this will give you solid footing during negotiations.
+Even if you’re sure you’ll use small business vehicle financing, it helps to show up with another commercial vehicle loan option in hand, as this will give you solid footing during negotiations.
 The dealer may feel pressure to beat the rate you already have.